 Although they originate from the Middle East, you can find rough-tailed geckos in Texas, mainly in Galveston.

 Rough-tailed geckos are easily distinguishable from other non-native geckos in Texas.
-They’re small, reaching between three to 4.6 inches long.
+They’re small, reaching between three and 4.6 inches long.

 Like most geckos, they’re nocturnal and feed on insects.